Code-Institute-Submissions/lsufiE-project1.1.0_JanResub/README.md

 * ### Bugs / problems faced / warnings
   * I havent encountered any bugs that i could see,
-  * problems with aliging the videos when previewing into a smaller screen,fixed by changing size of videos. when viewed on a smaller screen via google developer tools that the drink overlay doesnt show the whole content of the recipe, but i found out that viewing on a smartphone , there is no scrollbar on touchscreens which the issue of not seeing the full content using the developer tools.
+  * problems with aligning the videos when previewing into a smaller screen,fixed by changing size of videos. when viewed on a smaller screen via google developer tools that the drink overlay doesnt show the whole content of the recipe, but i found out that viewing on a smartphone , there is no scrollbar on touchscreens which the issue of not seeing the full content using the developer tools.
   * warnings i have faced was when i checked my CSS code through the jigsaw validator website .
 It showed this = webkit transform is a vendor extension	ms transform is a vendor extension.
 I wasnt sure how to fix these     warnings.